jfcloutier/karma_system/design_notes/acting.md

 When the CA has given itself an intent or has received a directive to achieve an intent by some ancestor, it:

-* Constructs a possible plan, one that might achieve the goal
+* Constructs a plan, one that might achieve the goal
   * and submits it as `todo([Directive, ...])` to the umwelt for feedback
 * Waits for affirmation or negation of relevance from all umwelt CAs (`can_seek(Directive)` and`cannot_seek(Directive)`)
 * If at least one directive in the plan is irrelevant to all umwelt CAs
   * the plan cannot execute
   * it sends back `cannot_execute(Directive)`
 * If each directive in the plan is relevant to at least one umwelt CA
-  * the plan remains possible
+  * the plan becomes possible
 * If a plan is possible
   * for each directive in the plan
     * asks its umwelt to `find_plan([directive=DirectiveId])`
     * each umwelt CA responds with event `cannot_execute([directive=Directive])` or `can_execute([directive=Directive])`
-  * The plan is feasible if, for all directives in it, there's at least one umwelt CA with a plan
+  * The plan `can_execute` if, for all directives in it, there's at least one umwelt CA with a plan that `can_execute`
-  * The plan is not feasible, for any directive in the plan, there is no umwelt CA with a plan
+  * The plan `cannot_execute`, for any directive in the plan, there is no umwelt CA with a plan that `can_execute`
-* If the plan is feasible
+* If the plan `can_execute`
   * the CA holds on to it (associating it with an intent and a priority) and waits to be asked to execute it
   * the CA sends event `can_execute([directive=Directive])` back to the parent who made the request
-* If the plan is not feasible,
+* If the plan `cannot_execute`,
   * the CA searches for another plan
-* If no feasible plan can be found
+  * If no such plan can be found
     * the CA sends back `cannot_execute([directive=Directive])` back to the parent CA

-A goal state stays in planning status until a plan is found that can be executed, or no plan can be found that can be executed:
+A goal state stays in planning status until a plan is found that can be executed and is not being executed.

-If there is already a plan for the goal if the plan can_execute (inferred from messages from umwelt), advance to can_execute and publish if for a directive if the plan cannot_execute (inferred from messages), find another plan
-      if no other plan can be found, advance to cannot_execute and publish if for directive if its executability is TBD, the goal's state can not be advanced at the moment (in limbo) If there is no plan yet for the directive/intent, find one.

 ### Abandoning an intent